The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Proof of

-\myparagraph{Costs of running experiments} We estimate the total cost of running our experiments for this paper (including unused and failed experiments), at current cloud computing prices, to be well under \$1,000 including purchasing tokens for Gemini.
+\mysection{Further details of experiments}{Further Details of Experiments} \myparagraph{Costs of running experiments} We estimate the total cost of running our experiments for this paper (including unused and failed experiments), at current cloud computing prices, to be well under \$1,000 including purchasing tokens for Gemini.